eth-brownie/brownie/docs/quickstart.rst

     https://mythx.io/.
 Any questions?
 Hit up dominik.muhs@consensys.net or contact us on the website!

-Once the analysis is done, the vulnerabilities are stored in the :code:`reports/` directory.
-With :code:`brownie analyze --gui` the GUI can be started automatically once the analysis has finished.
+Once the analysis is done, the vulnerabilities are stored in the ``reports/`` directory.
+With ``brownie analyze --gui`` the GUI can be started automatically once the analysis has finished.

 .. image:: gui5.png
    :alt: Security Report GUI